1890-1902

 1951 — Began work on Fantaisies symphoniques (Symphony No. 6).
 The production of Comedy on the Bridge in New York received the Critics’ Circle Award for Best Opera.

-1955 – Creation of several major works: the oratorio The Epic of Gilgamesh, the Concerto for Oboe and Small Orchestra, the orchestral Frescoes of Piero della Francesca, and the cantata The Opening of the Wells.
-Charles Munch premieres Symphonic Fantasies with the Boston Symphony Orchestra in Boston and New York; Martinů receives the annual New York Music Critics’ Circle Award for the work.
-He is elected a member of the American National Institute of Arts and Letters.
-At the end of the year, he returns to the USA for a final few months to teach at the Curtis Institute in Philadelphia and again at the Mannes School of Music in New York.
+1955 — Creation of several major works: the oratorio The Epic of Gilgamesh, the Concerto for Oboe and Small Orchestra, the orchestral Frescoes of Piero della Francesca, and the cantata The Opening of the Wells.
+Charles Munch premieres Symphonic Fantasies with the Boston Symphony Orchestra in Boston and New York; Martinů received the annual New York Music Critics’ Circle Award for the work.
+He was elected a member of the American National Institute of Arts and Letters.
+At the end of the year, he returned to the USA for a final few months to teach at the Curtis Institute in Philadelphia and again at the Mannes School of Music in New York.

-1959 – In January, he visits a production of Julietta in Wiesbaden, the first since its Prague premiere.
-Perhaps sensing his approaching end, he produces one composition after another: completes the second version of The Greek Passion, followed notably by the Nonet, Czech Madrigals for five solo voices, Chamber Music No. 1, and the cantatas Mikeš from the Mountains and The Prophecy of Isaiah.
+1959 — In January, he attended a production of Julietta in Wiesbaden, the first since its Prague premiere.
+Perhaps sensing his approaching end, he produced one composition after another: he completed the second version of The Greek Passion, followed notably by the NonetCzech Madrigals for five solo voices, Chamber Music No. 1, and the cantatas Mikeš from the Mountains and The Prophecy of Isaiah.

 Scroll to Top